Emily Nkanga: 2014 – date

-Since 2014, Nkanga has built a significant client base made up of A-list Nigerian celebrities and Organizations; including Olamide, M.I Abaga, Falz, Ycee, Lil Kesh, Reminisce, Runtown, Trace TV, Chocolate City Music amongst others.
+Since 2014, Nkanga has built a significant client base made up of A-list Nigerian celebrities and Organizations; including Olamide, M.I Abaga, Falz, YCEE, Lil Kesh, Reminisce, Runtown, Trace TV, Chocolate City Music among others.
 She has also worked for the Lagos State Government, Let’s Talk Humanity and Nigerian Urban Reproductive Health Initiative (NURHI); a project which is funded by the Bill and Melinda Gates Foundation.
 Nkanga has been involved in a number of projects, including an ethnographic research/documentation of the Boko Haram internally displaced people in northeast Nigeria.

 Nkanga is the eye behind Rapper Olamide's 6th album cover (The Glory), Lil Kesh's first album cover, Ycee's the first wave EP cover, Maryokun's first album cover, The Mayor of Lagos and promotional images for Mr Eazi's Lagos to London mixtape.
 In 2018, Nkanga started handling tour content for British singer Not3s.

 Awards and recognition

-Nkanga has been recognized by several Nigerian mainstream newspapers, including The Nation, Vanguard, The Guardian Newspapers, Daily Tribune, This Day, The Sun, My Streetz Magazine, Inside Watch Africa, Pulse Nigeria, 360 Nobs amongst others.
-In August 2014, Nkanga won the NTC Award for the most outstanding female in photography.
+Nkanga has been recognized by several Nigerian mainstream newspapers, including The Nation, Vanguard, The Guardian Newspapers, Daily Tribune, This Day, The Sun, My Streetz Magazine, Inside Watch Africa, Pulse Nigeria, 360 Nobs among others.
+In August 2014, Nkanga won the Nigeria Teen Choice (NTC) Award for the most outstanding female in photography.
 She was also named as one of the "20 upcoming young photographers to watch" by City People Magazine in July 2014 and in 2016, she won the Ibom Future Youth Award in creative photography.